Introduction

 Water retention during pregnancy: a common phenomenon

-Water retention during pregnancy is a common manifestation due to hormonal changes and the compression of veins by the growing uterus.
+Water retention during pregnancy is a common manifestation due to hormonal changes and compression of the veins by the growing uterus.

 IV.
 Natural solutions to relieve water retention

-Foods to favor
+Foods to prioritize

 - Fruits and vegetables rich in water, such as cucumber and watermelon